Gordon Wilson (peace campaigner)

 Gordon Wilson (25 September 1927 – 27 June 1995) was a draper in Enniskillen, County Fermanagh, who became known internationally as a peace campaigner during the Troubles in Northern Ireland.

 On 8 November 1987 a bomb planted by the Provisional IRA exploded during Enniskillen's Remembrance Day parade, injuring Wilson and fatally injuring his daughter Marie, a nurse.
-In an emotional television interview with the BBC only hours after the bombing, Wilson described his final conversation with his dying daughter as they both lay buried in rubble.
+In an emotional television interview with the BBC only hours after the bombing, Wilson described his final conversation with his dying daughter as they both lay buried in rubble and his hand held tightly to his daughter.
 His words "I bear no ill will.
 I bear no grudge" were reported worldwide, becoming among the most-remembered quotations from the Troubles.
 Whereas IRA attacks in Northern Ireland often resulted in reprisals by loyalists, Wilson's calls for forgiveness and reconciliation came to be called the Spirit of Enniskillen.

 As a peace campaigner, Wilson held many meetings with members of Sinn Féin.
 He also met once with representatives of the Provisional IRA.
 Wilson sought to understand the reasons for the Remembrance Day bombing in Enniskillen.
 He also held talks with loyalist paramilitaries in an attempt to persuade them to abandon violence.